ikatanic/lcskpp/README.md

 # LCSk++

+LCSk++ is a similarity metric for long strings introduced in [1].

-This is a faster implementation of LCSk++ algorithm introduced in [1].
+This is an implementation of a fast algorithm [2] for computing it.

 ### How to use